Check your infection status with our Covid-19 PCR test.

-The PCR test detects whether you have the virus on board.
+Our gold-standard PCR test detects whether you have the virus on board.
 This is typically from the day of exposure till the day the virus has been shed from your system (usually up to 14 days but can be shorter or longer in some cases).
 It should be undertaken when someone suspects they have Covid-19, or if they believe they have been recently exposed to it.
 The test can detect Covid-19 even if the individual is asymptomatic.
 The antibody test determines a person's immune response to Covid-19.
 IgM and IgA antibodies typically appear first in a patient's blood when the body is fighting.
-IgG appears later and usually remains present in the blood once the body has mounted it’s response.
+IgG appears later and usually remains present in the blood once the body has mounted its response.
 Therefore the laboratory recommends antibody testing from 14 days after the onset of symptoms or a positive PCR test.
 If a person tests positive for any of the antibodies, this means they have likely had Covid-19.

 If our PCR test is positive for Covid-19 and you recover, or if our antibody test is positive for antibodies, the test results each indicate that you have been exposed to the virus and developed antibodies against it.
 There is still a great deal about Covid-19 immunity that we do not yet fully understand.
 For example, we do not yet know that just because someone has initially made IgA or IgGM or later developed IgG antibodies to Covid 19, that they are fully protected from reinfection, or how long they will last in the blood.